Choosing a Blog niche is one of the most complex decisions you’ll ever make, right after “Should we have a baby?” and “Should we get a cat or a dog?”

 This will help you understand if the niche you’ve selected is right for you.

-Like I said before, it’s extremely unwise to try and be original or unique when choosing a blog niche.
+Like I said before, it’s highly unwise to try and be original or unique when choosing a blog niche.
 It’s better to test the waters first.

 Find out if there are popular blogs in the niche you’ve chosen.
 And whether they’re making a good income each month.